romshark/Go-1-2-Proposal---Immutability/README.md

 not** mutate.
 Not only does this unnecessarily complicate the documentation, it also makes it error prone and redundant.

 #### 1.1.3.
-Slow Code
+The "Slow but Safe vs Dangerous but Fast" Dilemma
-Copies slow down our code and thus encourage us to write unsafe mutable APIs when targeting optimal performance.
+As previously mentioned, copies are the only way to achieve immutability in Go 1.x, but copies degrade runtime performance.
+This dilemma encourage us to write unsafe mutable APIs when targeting optimal runtime performance.
 We have to choose between performance and safety even though having both would be possible with compiler-enforced immutability at the cost of a slightly decreased compilation time.

 ### 1.2.
 Benefits